Published January 25, 2022

 Completion means your deposit is transferred the seller and you can head to the estate agents to pick up your keys.
 Your solicitor will usually be in touch with you first on completion day to confirm the transfer of money, followed by your estate agents to let you know that your keys are available to collect.

-If you would like any further information on how Chorley Building Society can help you take the first steps on to the property ladder, call a member of our Mortgages team on 01257 235001
+If you would like any further information on how Chorley Building Society can help you take the first steps on to the property ladder, call a member of our Mortgages team on 01257 235001 or visit our Mortgages page.

 We hope that you found this article useful.
 Follow us on social media to keep up to date with all the latest news, articles, tips and guides from Chorley Building Society.